 Electives - 6 credits

 Students taking ENC 6745 Teaching Practicum must use this as an elective if they count it toward the 33 credits in the degree.
 No CRW courses will be allowed in the literature track.
-Only one practicum will be allowed to satisfy degree requirements (including ENC 6745) in Option I. One Directed Study may be used to substitute for degree requirement with the approval of the Graduate Director.
+Only one practicum will be allowed to satisfy degree requirements (including ENC 6745).
+One Directed Study may be used to substitute for degree requirement with the approval of the Graduate Director.

 Portfolio and Defense - 3 credits